asimondev/arept/README.md

 If you don't provide any connection details, AREPT would try to use SQL*Plus with the internal connection: `/ as sysdba`.

-If you provide *--pdb PDB_Name* only, then AREPT connects as internal and change session to this PDB:
+If you provide *--pdb PDB_Name* only, then AREPT connects as internal and changes session to this PDB:
 ```
 connect / as sysdba